The MSc Purchasing and Supply Chain Management course (French or English)

 MANAGEMENT OF SUPPLY CHAIN PROCESSES

-PRODUCTION MANAGEMENT AND LOGISTICS CHAIN CONTROL
+PRODUCTION MANAGEMENT & LOGISTICS CHAIN CONTROL

 LOGISTICS AND INTERNATIONAL TRADE